Vivinat/Vivinat/README.md

 ### <div align="center">I'm a Student of the Federal University de Itajubá, Minas Gerais, Brazil.
 Indie Game Developer, Writer, Gardener and Beekeeper!🌻!</div>

-- 🔭 I’m currently working as PO assistant in [ProgramaThor](https://programathor.com.br/), a brazilian company specialized in helping business and developers to find jobs

-- 💪 I was member of the Dev-U extension project for 3 years.
+- 💪 I was member of the Dev-U extension project for 2 years.
 The project's primary focus was on Game Jams.

 - 🌱 I’m currently developing three games, a Web Game in JavaScript and two other games using the Unity Engine;